cisco-ie/stenella/README.md

     10. Select the **Domain Verification** tab, click *Add Domain* and add your domain that was verified in **Step 1**
 3. Setup the [MongoDB database](https://docs.mongodb.com/manual/installation/?jmp=footer)
 4. Clone the repository: `git clone https://github.com/cisco-ie/google-calendar-listener/`
-5. Download thhe application's dependencies:
+5. Download the application's dependencies:
     `$ npm install`
 6. Copy the `example.env` to `.env` and set up the variables
 7. Create an [observer](#observer-usage) to respond to calendar events